-1. Adaptors (glossary term) are pieces of DNA introduced prior to sequencing to ensure that
+1. Adaptors (glossary term) are pieces of DNA introduced prior to sequencing to ensure that the DNA fragment being sequenced attaches to the sequencing flow cell.
+Usually these adaptors get sequenced, and have already been removed from the reads.
+But sometimes bits of adaptors are left

-- 2. Frequently the quality of bases sequenced tends to drop off toward one end of the read.
+- 2. Frequently, the quality of bases sequenced tends to drop off toward one end of the read.
 A low quality base means that the the nucleotide assigned has a higher probability of being incorrect.
 It is best to trim off any low quality bases at the ends of reads to ensure the best alignment to the reference.
 Usually a quality score of <25 is considered as a "poor" quality score. - 3.
 Once the adaptor remnants and low quality ends have been trimmed, some reads may end up being very short (i.e. <20 bases).
 These short reads are likely to align to multiple (wrong) locations on the reference, introducing noise.
 Hence any reads that are shorter than a predetermined cutoff (e.g. 20) need to be removed